HandyStudy/cloud_sptheme/docs/cloud_theme.rst

 About
 =====
-:mod:`astdoc` provides a theme called "Cloud", used to generate this documentation.
+:mod:`cloud_sptheme` provides a theme called "Cloud", used to generate this documentation.
 Aside from being just another sphinx theme, it has a few features:

 * You can mark sections with ``.. rst-class:: html-toggle``,